-10 Celebs Who Are Wearing Spring’s Pink Eyeshadow Trend
+The Best 10 Pink Eyeshadows Literally Anyone Can Pull Off

-If there’s one thing the awards show season gave us—other than a dozen hours of debating worst-dressed celebs with our friends while shoveling Thai food down our throats—is a pretty excellent idea of the new hair and makeup trends that will carry us into the new year.
-And if you kept up with the 2017 awards-show season even slightly, then you definitely noticed that the biggest makeup trend (like, big as in even Lily Collins, Naomie Harris, and Emma stone were wearing it) was, by far, strawberry-pink eyeshadow.
+If there’s one thing this past awards show season gave us—other than a dozen hours of debating worst-dressed celebs with our friends while shoveling Thai food down our throats—is a pretty excellent idea of the new hair and makeup trends that will carry us into the new year.
+And if you kept up with the 2017 awards show season even slightly, then you definitely noticed that the biggest makeup trend (like, big as in even Lily Collins, Naomie Harris, and Emma stone were wearing it) was, by far, strawberry-pink eyeshadow.

 MORE: You Need to See This Reddit User’s Brilliant Trick for Drying Makeup Brushes

-OK, yes, after the burgundy and red eyeshadow trends of 2015 and 2016, the idea of wearing pink on your lids doesn’t exactly scream “groundbreaking,” but in a world where celebrities rarely take risks in an effort to stay off of worst-dressed lists, a bright-pink smokey eye makes us feel all of the inspo-worthy feels.
+OK, yes, after the burgundy and red eyeshadow trends of 2015 and 2016, respectively, the idea of wearing pink on your lids doesn’t exactly scream “groundbreaking,” but in a world where celebrities rarely take risks in an effort to stay off of worst-dressed lists, a bright-pink smokey eye makes feels incredibly inspirational.
 And unlike most red-carpet trends that are fully unattainable for mere mortals, every pink smokey eye we saw during awards season was surprisingly easy to wear.
 No, really.

-The key to pulling of pink eyeshadow without looking like you’ve been hit with a dose of allergies and pink eye is to tone down any redness on your skin with a creamy concealer and foundation (the pink on your eyes should be the only pink on your face), then layer on warm- and cool-toned eyeshadows for hazy depth.
+The key to pulling of pink eyeshadow without looking like you’ve been hit with an allergy attack and a dose of pink eye is to tone down any redness on your skin with a creamy concealer and foundation—the pink on your eyes should be the only pink on your face—then layer on warm- and cool-toned eyeshadows for hazy depth.
 First, swipe a copper-y bronze eyeshadow across the lid, like Kat Von D’s Metal Crush Eyeshadow in Synergy, to create a warm base, then blend two shades of red-pink eyeshadow over the eyelid and through the crease, like NYX Cosmetics’ Hot Singles Eyeshadow in Heat and Urban Decay Eyeshadow in Midnight Cowboy.
 Easy, right?

 OK, yeah, it still sounds daunting, but trust us when we say literally anyone can pull of this look.
 And to get you inspired, we rounded up our favorite 10 celebs of the entire awards season who mastered pink eyeshadow, without looking sick.
 So go ahead and try the look for yourself, because trust us when we say that pink eyeshadow isn’t going away any time soon.